 - 1 cup apple juice, apple cider or water

-- 2 tbsp arrowroot powder or corn startch
+- 2 tablespoon arrowroot powder or corn startch

-- 1 tsp cinnamon plus 1/4 tsp for the oats mixture
+- 1 teaspoon cinnamon plus ¼ teaspoon for the oats mixture

 - 1 cup gluten free oats